 Vitamins to help you sleep well

 Ashwagandha is one of the most common herbal remedies to support better sleep because of its effectiveness in lowering cortisol, your stress hormone that otherwise inhibits your body's production of melatonin, your sleep hormone.
-In addition, supplements such as the highly acclaimed Vegan Nights, which includes 5-HTP, Chamomile, L-Glycine and L-Theanine, are also very effective on their own or in combination with Ashwagandha to improve sleep.
+In addition, supplements such as the highly acclaimed Vegan Nights®, which includes Griffonia Seed Extract, Chamomile, L-Glycine and L-Theanine, are also very effective on their own or in combination with Ashwagandha to improve sleep.